 What’s the verdict?

 As you can see, choosing between refinishing or replacing is entirely dependent on your specific situation.
 Do you want to get it over with as quickly as possible?
 You’ll most likely want to replace.
 Are you only concerned about the cost?
 Go ahead and refinish it.
-If you’re still not entirely sure about the condition of your floors, you may want to consult with a professional.
+If you’re still not entirely sure about the condition of your floors, you may want to consult with an Omaha wood floor professional.
 They should get you on your way to some shiny new floors in no time.

 Carpet Land Omaha, Lincoln & Sioux Falls | Best Prices on Carpets, Flooring & More